-- Know enough about your future spouse so you can create an ideal and meaningful experience.
+- Know enough about your future spouse so that you can create an ideal and meaningful experience.
 You won't want to take her to a vineyard to propose if she is in AA or to an amusement park if she gets motion sickness, right!
 Think about your partner's likes/dislikes, tastes, current activities and so on.
 You also will want the element of surprise.
-So, perhaps doing something you normally do would not tip him or her off.
+So, perhaps doing something you usually do would not tip him or her off.

 - Decide if you are going to purchase the engagement ring before or after you propose marriage.
-It may seem odd to not have the ring, but it is certainly okay if you want to let your future fiance pick the ring.
-This can a very exciting part of the process of getting engaged.
+It may seem odd to not have the ring, but it is okay if you want to let your future fiance pick the ring.
+This can be a very exciting part of the process of getting engaged.
 When purchasing an engagement ring, make sure you stay within your budget or financial capability.

 - Pay attention to timing.
 Don't plan on proposing marriage when your future spouse is stressed or overwhelmed.

 - Pick something that has become memorable during the course of your relationship.
-For example, a particular place, hearing a certain song, or an occasion such as where you first met, first kissed, had your first date, etc.
+For example, a particular place, hearing a specific song, or an occasion such as where you first met, first kissed, had your first date, etc.

 - Set a romantic tone for your marriage proposal.
-If you have a fight that day or something negative took place unexpectedly, you may want to put off the proposal if possible.
+If you fight that day or something negative took place unexpectedly, you may want to put off the proposal if possible.
 If you have difficulty knowing what is romantic, read up on the topic online or in a book.

-- It's not recommended that you do something silly (like tying the engagement ring to a kite string or fishing line),you should try to keep your marriage proposal fun.
+- It's not recommended that you do something silly (like tying the engagement ring to a kite string or fishing line), you should try to keep your marriage proposal fun.
 If you do choose the silly route, make sure your girlfriend or boyfriend has a good sense of humor.